brcamp13/worthItApp/README.md

 - [x] Add a footer
 - [x] Add custom favicon
 - [x] Deploy
+- [ ] Re-center page1 text as it appear to be a bit off-center when viewed on mobile
-- [ ] Make the number boxes dynamic in size as there appears to be some issues with mobile
+- [x] Make the number boxes dynamic in size as there appears to be some issues with mobile
 - [ ] Integration testing with Cypress
 - [ ] Full CI/CD pipeline
 - [ ] Ads/Google analytics?